Codesai/website/_posts/2020-11-22-solving-beverages-kata-1.md

 This is a fine example of a code smell called **Combinatorial Explosion*<a href="#nota1"><sup>[1]</sup></a>).
 In this case, the problem is caused by using inheritance to represent the pricing of beverages plus supplements.

 In order to make it easier to introduce the new feature, we did a bit of preparatory refactoring first to remove this code smell.
+A way to avoid this combinatorial explosion would be using composition instead of inheritance.

+In this particular case, we could see each supplement as a small increment to the initial beverage price.
+If we combine these increments using the addition operator, we can compute the total price.
+One way of

 decorator
 <script src="https://gist.github.com/trikitrok/bdb22d3d3b66408f4049deb3f27188fb.js"></script>